oracle/opengrok/Debugging.md

 ### Web application

+In IDEA, in order to debug JSPs, you need the IDEA Ultimate edition.
+There, select the 'Attach to Process' item from the 'Run' menu and IDEA will offer process selection automatically.

+#### Supply debug options to Tomcat directly

-To debug the web application the most generic way would be to add debug parameters to the application server.
+Alternatively, to debug the web application the most generic way would be to add debug parameters to the application server.
+However, I could not get the following to work:

 For Tomcat, create the `bin/setenv.sh` file with the following contents: